‘All lanes running’ motorways have variable speed limits, no hard shoulder, and emergency refuge areas every 2.5km

 If a red X is displayed you must not proceed further in the lane indicated – driving in a red X lane is dangerous and can lead to prosecution.

-If you break down on a motorway without a hard shoulder you should try to use an emergency refuge area, motorway service area or leave at the next junction.
+If you break down on a motorway without a hard shoulder, try to use an emergency refuge area, motorway service area or leave at the next junction.

-If this is not possible try and get the vehicle off the carriageway, if it is safe to do so.
+If you can't then try and get the vehicle off the carriageway, if it is safe to do so.

 If there is no choice but to stop in a live lane;